Questo contenuto non è disponibile nella lingua selezionata.

 Chapter 13.
 Getting started with kernel logging

 Log files provide messages about the system, including the kernel, services, and applications running on it.
-The logging system in Red Hat Enterprise Linux is provided by the built-in syslog protocol.
+The syslog service provides native support for logging in Red Hat Enterprise Linux.
 Various utilities use this system to record events and organize them into log files.
 These files are useful when auditing the operating system or troubleshooting problems.

 13.1.
 What is the kernel ring buffer